jon-harper/E34M1/docs/modules/pcb_mounts.md

 Variants of each mount are available for both cable guides and drag chains.

-!!! important
+!!! tip "Important"
     These mounts are designed for NEMA17 steppers.
-There are numerous off-the-shelf options for NEMA14 steppers:
+There are several off-the-shelf options for NEMA14 steppers:

     - ZeroG Discord members can use TurtleCrawler's [CANbus 36 mounts](https://discord.com/channels/747612067951018075/1058784239539191838/1058784239539191838)
     - [https://github.com/KayosMaker/CANboard_Mounts](https://github.com/KayosMaker/CANboard_Mounts)